jjn7702/SECJ1023-PT2/Submission/sec08_23242/DreamCatcher/Problem Analysis and Design /readme.md

   <ul>
   <li>
-    Beside, we also have the function to display the result after analyzing.
+    Beside, also have the function to display the result after analyzing.
   </li>
   </ul>